shlokamohanty/i-write-sometimes/_posts/2026-09-11-control-room.md

 ---

 And, alas, I've found my way to existentialism now.
 The paradox of love, actually.
 I'm starting to see Jean-Paul Sartre's view of love.
-And, hence, I say, right now, I can only think of admiration, grief, marvel, awe/wonder, and curiosity as only emotions not controlling.
+And, hence, I say, right now, I can only think of admiration, grief, marvel, awe/wonder~~, and curiosity~~ as only emotions not controlling.

 So, I started reading "A Critical Discussion of Sartre on Love" written by Chris Stevens; I kind of like what Sartre has to say.